 Ayşegül Can is an urbanist and scholar from Turkey.
 She holds a PhD from the University of Sheffield (UK) and a master’s degree from Istanbul Technical University.
 Since 2018, she has been working as a lecturer at the Department of Urban and Regional Planning in Istanbul Medeniyet Univer

-Boaventura Monjane holds a PhD on Postcolonialisms and Global Citizenship (Sociology, defense pending), from the CES/Faculty of Economics, University of Coimbra.
+Boaventura Monjane holds a PhD on Postcolonialisms and Global Citizenship (Sociology), from the CES/Faculty of Economics, University of Coimbra.
 He is based at the Institute for Poverty, Land and Agrarian Studies (PLAAS, UWC) as a postdoctoral researcher and is also a fellow of the International Research Group on Authoritarianism and Counter-Strategies of the RLS

 Börries Nehe holds a PhD in Latin American Studies from the National Autonomous University of Mexico (UNAM) with a specialization in Sociology.
 He is currently adviser for the Global Scholarly Dialogue Programme of the RLS and coordinator of the International Research Group on Authoritarianism & Counter-Strategies

 Fábio Luís Ferreira Nóbrega Franco is a psychoanalyst and holds a PhD in philosophy.
 Since 2006 he has been a member of an interdisciplinary group, the Social Theory, Philosophy, and Psychoanalysis Laboratory (LATESFIP)